Yanzzl/MSI/README.md

 # MSI OF GROUP 6
-Run the mian function to test this code.
+Run the main function to test this code with dataset t.csv.